1968 Thule Air Base B-52 crash: Project Crested Ice

 The USAF worked with Danish nuclear scientists to consider the clean-up options.
 The spilled fuel in the blackened area was heavily contaminated, raising concerns that when the ice melted in the summer, the radioactive fuel would float on the sea and subsequently contaminate the shore.
 The Danes thus insisted on the removal of the blackened area to avoid this possibility.
-The Danes also requested that the nuclear material not be left in Greenland after the cleanup operation was complete, therefore requiring General Hunziker to remove the contaminated ice and wreckage to the United States for disposal.
+The Danes also requested that the nuclear material not be left in Greenland after the cleanup operation was complete, therefore requiring Hunziker to remove the contaminated ice and wreckage to the United States for disposal.
 USAF personnel used graders to collect the contaminated snow and ice, which was loaded into wooden boxes at the crash site.
 The boxes were moved to a holding area near Thule Air Base known as the "Tank Farm".
 There, contaminated material was loaded into steel tanks prior to being loaded onto ships.
 Debris from the weapons was sent to the Pantex plant in Texas for evaluation, and the tanks were shipped to Savannah River in South Carolina.
-According to General Hunziker, 93 percent of the contaminated material was removed from the accident site.
+According to Hunziker, 93 percent of the contaminated material was removed from the accident site.

 In 1987–88 and again in 2000, reports surfaced in the Danish press that one of the bombs had not been recovered.
 SAC stated at the time of the accident that all four bombs were destroyed.
 In 2008, the BBC published an article that was based on its examination of partly declassified documents obtained some years earlier, via the United States Freedom of Information Act.
 The documents appeared to confirm that within weeks of the accident, investigators realized only three of the weapons could be accounted for.
 One of the declassified documents—dated to January 1968—details a blackened section of ice which had refrozen with shroud lines from a weapon parachute: "Speculate something melted through the ice such as burning primary or secondary".
 (Note: The "primary" and "secondary" refer to parts of the weapon.)
 A July 1968 report states, "An analysis by the AEC of the recovered secondary components indicates recovery of 85 percent of the uranium and 94 percent, by weight, of three secondaries.
 No parts of the fourth secondary have been identified".

 The BBC tracked down several officials involved in the accident's aftermath.
 One was William H. Chambers, a former nuclear-weapons designer at the Los Alamos National Laboratory.
 Chambers headed a team dealing with nuclear accidents, including the Thule crash.
 He explained the logic behind the decision to abandon the search: "There was disappointment in what you might call a failure to return all of the components ... it would be very difficult for anyone else to recover classified pieces if we couldn't find them".